 From a finished product perspective, you may choose to use the expiry date we mentioned above as your trace code.
 Alternatively, additional identification such as lot or batch code can be added to your food label or product packaging.
 Whichever format you choose, make sure that it is legible and indelible.

-If you are located within the USA, the FDA has proposed additional traceability recordkeeping requirements.
-The proposed requirements would help the FDA rapidly and effectively identify recipients of those foods to prevent or mitigate foodborne illness outbreaks and address credible threats of serious adverse health consequences or death.
+If you are located within the USA, the FDA has now published additional traceability recordkeeping requirements.
+The aim of these requirements is to help the FDA rapidly and effectively identify recipients of those foods to prevent or mitigate foodborne illness outbreaks and address credible threats of serious adverse health consequences or death.

 How to check that your food label is accurate